SoulxluoS/SoulxluoS/README.md

 I am self-taught beginner developer in Java since 2023.

 I started my journey by modifying Minecraft.
-Currently, I am focused on professional development and the search for my first full-time job.
-My goal is to master the profession as soon as possible, so that I can start gaining valuable work experience.
+Currently, I am focused on professional development and the search for my first full-time job so that I can start gaining valuable work experience.

 ### Education:
 I have been studying at the Yandex Practicum [Java-developer](https://practicum.yandex.ru/java-developer-plus/) course since May 2025.